chem-chikweze/nqueens/finalish/readme.md

 - `run_queue_work_stealing.sh`: Script to compile and run the work-stealing solution.
 - `distributed_tasks.cpp`: Distributed solution using MPI.
 - `run_distributed_tasks.sh`: Script to compile and run the distributed MPI solution.
+- `run.sh`: Script to compile and run all the files at once.
+Used to generate the data for graphing between N from 1 to 20, cores from 1 to 4 and threads from 1 to 8

 ## Compilation and Execution